PointyFluff/Pingers/README.md

 # Pingers

-Quick n' Dirty Rust TCP Ping-Server
+Quick n' Dirty Rust TCP Ping-server

+Using only the std rust crate

-(not ICMP ECHO).
+Not ICMP ECHO